Strengthening School Based Health Centers

 After the 21st Century Cures Act went into effect, a growing number of health systems began adopting open notes.
 However, the level of compliance and, most importantly, the proactive use of open notes to improve care varies among hospitals and health systems.

 NYHealth saw the federal mandate as an excellent opportunity for hospital systems not only to comply with information-sharing requirements, but also to use open notes to spark a culture change and more meaningfully engage patients.
-Currently, NYHealth—in partnership with the OpenNotes national program office—is providing 16 hospitals with funding, technical assistance, and peer-learning opportunities to implement and share open notes effectively.
-Building on this effort, NYHealth will release a Request for Proposals (RFP) in fall 2022 for FQHCs, private physician practices, and other ambulatory care settings to support open notes adoption and consumer engagement.
+In 2022, NYHealth—in partnership with the OpenNotes national program office—provided 16 hospitals with funding, technical assistance, and peer-learning opportunities to implement and share open notes effectively.

 Through these combined efforts, health care providers across the State have made great strides, sharing notes with more than 1 million patients and using innovative strategies to engage them.
 New York State has gone from worst in the nation to among the best in terms of adoption.
 As a result, ever-greater numbers of New Yorkers have access to their clinical notes to make choices about their health care, advocate for themselves or a loved one, and engage in shared decision-making.